six0h/helloworldapp/README.md

 - There is an ELB servicing the AutoScaling Group
 - There is a security group around the instances that only allow web traffic
 - Everything is contained in a VPC with a single public subnet in us-east-1a

+## Items not integrated that were planned
+- Cloudwatch for CPU metric to autoscale
+- Application logging to ElasticSearch Service

 ## Things I would do differently given proper planning and time